 CALL US TODAY 844.407.2859

-The amount of time a person stays in substance abuse treatment in Texas depends on several factors.
+The amount of time a person stays in drug rehab in Texas depends on several factors.
 A person with a severe drug and/or alcohol addiction will spend more time in treatment than a person with a mild addiction.

-Common lengths of stay for substance abuse treatment include:
+Common lengths of stay in a treatment facility are:

 - 7+ days in a detox program